Murders of John and Betty Stam: Red Army unit responsible for the deaths

 After the executions, the 19th Division turned south to join a main Red Army force—the 10th Army Group.
 The 10th Army Group was defeated on December 14 by a brigade from the Nationalist force, and commander Xun was killed in that battle.
 A few weeks later, on January 27, 1935, the entire 10th Army Group was annihilated by Nationalist forces.
 Of the officers responsible for the Stam murders, only political commissar Nie survived.
-After the communist victory in China, Nie became the first deputy chairman of Hubei province, and later deputy minister of the Department of Agriculture.
-Nie died in 1966.